 An explosive climate, an event on hold

-The Tour du Rwanda has always been more than just a cycling race.
+The Tour of Rwanda has always been more than just a cycling race.
 A symbol of peace and resilience in a country marked by its history, it has become a lever of soft power for Kigali.
 But this 2025 edition risks darkening this picture.

 How far will caution go?